Iterative Forward Tuning Boosts In-Context Learning in Language Models: Introduction

 In this paper, we propose a two-stage framework to boost the ICL ability in LLMs.
-Instead of simply concatenating demonstrations and test input together at the inference step, we decouple the ICL process into a ``\methodname'' stage for demonstrations training and a test time inference stage, as illustrated in Figure \ref{fig:intro_highlevel} (b).
-The meta-gradient in the form of Key-Value matrices serves as a bridge between the two stages.
-In the ``\methodname'' stage, we perform iterative forward optimization of demonstrations by exploiting the dual form between Transformer attention and gradient descent-based optimization.
-In particular, we compute accumulated meta-gradients by manipulating the Key-Value matrices in the self-attention modules of the Transformer.
-This ``\methodname'' strategy is motivated by humans' repeat logical thinking and reasoning process.
-LLMs are expected to extend their abilities to solve unseen, complex tasks by ``\textit{thinking}'' demonstrations for longer or ``\textit{thinking}'' demonstrations multiple times.
-In the inference stage, only the test input is passed into the model for inference since the concepts contained in demonstrations are already stored in the definitive meta-gradients, i.e., the Key and Value matrices.
-We apply the learned meta-gradients through attention to make predictions of test input.
-Our two-stage ICL method allows LLMs to be efficiently adapted to solving complex downstream tasks and speeding up the inference process.
+Instead of simply concatenating demonstrations and test input together for inference, we decouple the ICL process into a \methodname stage for demonstration training and a test stage, as illustrated in Figure \ref{fig:intro_highlevel} (b).
+In the \methodname stage, we introduce a new attention module that manipulates the updates of Key-Value matrices~\cite{vaswani2017attention} within the Transformer's self-attention~\cite{vaswani2017attention} mechanism.
+This modification leverages Key-Value matrices as a bridge to change the information flow to accumulate and learn information over multiple forward iterations without any training.
+During the test stage, since the concepts contained in demonstrations are already stored in final Key-Value matrices, we only need to feed the test input into the model and utilize the Key-Value cache for inference.
+This \methodname strategy is motivated by humans' repeat logical thinking and reasoning process.
+LLMs are expected to extend their abilities to solve unseen, complex tasks by ``\textit{thinking}'' demonstrations multiple times.

-We conduct extensive experiments on ten datasets involving text classification and multiple-choice tasks.
-We investigate four LLMs (\bv{OPT}, \bv{BLOOM}, \bv{E-GPT} and \bv{GPT-2}) with different model sizes.
-Experimental results show that (1) our method with ``\methodname'' substantially outperforms standard ICL across various model sizes and tasks; (2) our inference stage only requires the test input, which further saves GPU memory and speeds up the inference process; (3) there is a tendency of ``gradient norm'' with iteration, highlighting the influence of step size on gradient norm convergence and the layer-dependent behavior.
-This is consistent with conventional gradient-based learning methods \cite{chen2023which}.
-These observations can provide further insights into future ICL design.